 Candidates interested to pursue the Master of Architecture degree must fulfill the requirements listed below:

-I. Candidate should hold a good first degree with honours in Bachelor of Science HBP (Architecture), USM or Bachelor of Architecture (honours) (equivalent to LAM Part I) from other universities of higher institutions accredited by the Board of Architects Malaysia (LAM)
+I. Candidate should hold a good first degree in Bachelor of Science HBP (Architecture), USM or Bachelor of Architecture (equivalent to LAM Part I) from other universities of higher institutions accredited by the Board of Architects Malaysia (LAM)

 II.
 Hold a CGPA minimum of 2.75 for the Bachelor of Science HBP (Architecture) or from other universities or institutions with equivalent of LAM Part I with at least 6 months of working experience in relevent fields after graduation (a requirement from LAM)